 These small pocks are convex on the upper side of the leaf and concave underneath.
 They are called, “bullata”, meaning little bubble, hence the botanical name, Ocotea bullata, and belong to the laurel family.

 The bark has patches of colour – light grey, mauve and orange, and is fairly smooth apart from traverse ridges and very small lumps – enlarged lenticels, the breathing pores of bark.

 The leaves are very palatable to bushbuck and other browsers so the leaves are prickly when the tree is young but as it grows they lose their sharp teeth!
-The expensive culinary saffron comes from a little bulbous plant found in the Middle East and Southern Europe.
+However, the expensive culinary saffron comes from a little bulbous plant found in the Middle East and Southern Europe.

 N.B.You will notice at times, some trees that are numbered.
 If you make a note of them, you can look them up later in a reference book.

-Wild Pomegranate Burchinellia bubalina The Zulu name for it means 'Bird's liquor' and justly so because birds love the copious nectar they find in the dense orange-red tubular flowers which is what make this tree easily recognisable when it is in bloom between September and December.
+Wild Pomegranate Burchinellia bubalina: The Zulu name for it means 'Bird's liquor' and justly so because birds love the copious nectar they find in the dense orange-red tubular flowers which is what makes this tree easily recognisable when it is in bloom between September and December.

 Tree ferns and many mosses enjoy wetter situations.
 Many lichens hug the bark of trees forming intricately delicate patterns.

 Theirs is a symbiosis between algae and fungi.
 Their role in the scheme of things is not fully understood but the presence of "Old Man's Beard" is taken as an indication that the air is clean and unpolluted.

 The Rumhora fern, or “seven weeks fern” is more versatile.
 It has this common name because, if cut and treated correctly, it will last for seven weeks, and is therefore used in floral decorations and exported abroad.
 Others are the Knysna fern and Carrot fern.